-Our campaign aims to prioritise the most vulnerable individuals, children and their families who are experiencing homelessness.
-It sets us a challenge to remove the often arbitrary barriers to housing and commit to service improvement so as to end each person’s homelessness as quickly as we can.
+Our campaign prioritised the most vulnerable individuals, children and their families who were experiencing homelessness.
+It set us a challenge to remove the often arbitrary barriers to housing and commit to service improvement so as to end each person’s homelessness as quickly as we could.

 There is extensive evidence for Housing First in the United States: